-General Assembly of the Organisation of American States: Resolves I. To emphasize the importance of the universal instruments for the protection of stateless persons: the 1954 Convention Relating to the Status of Stateless Persons and the 1961 Convention on the Reduction of Statelessness.
-2. To urge those member states that have not yet done so to consider ratifying or acceding to, as the case may be, the international instruments in the area of stateless persons, and to promote the adoption of procedures and institutional mechanisms for their application, in accordance with those instruments.
+General Assembly of the Organization of American States: Resolves 1.
+To invite those member states that have not yet done so to consider ratifying or acceding to, as the case may be, the international instruments in the area of stateless persons, and to promote the adoption of procedures and institutional mechanisms for their application, in accordance with those instruments.
+2. To emphasize the importance of the international instruments for the protection of stateless persons and for the prevention and reduction of statelessness, and to urge member states to follow up on the specific commitments entered into during the celebration of the 50th anniversary of the Convention on the Reduction of Statelessness, with technical support from the Office of the United Nations High Commission for Refugees (UNHCR).

 Resolution of the General Assembly, AG/RES.
-2599 (XL-O/10), Prevention and Reduction of Statelessness and Protection of Stateless Persons in the Americas, 8 June 2010
+2787 (XLIII-O/13), Prevention and Reduction of Statelessness and Protection of Stateless Persons in the Americas, 5 June 2013